naralakamsani/Image-Classifier/README.md

 # Image-Classifier

 ### Project Overview

 ### Data
 - The data used specifically for this assignment are a flower database(.json file).
 It is not provided in the repository as it's larger than what github allows.
-- The data can be found in https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html
+- The data can be found in https://www.robots.ox.ac.uk/~vgg/data/flowers/102/102flowers.tgz
-- The Dataset Images in the download category should be downloaded as flowers
+- Extract the folder and name the folder containing all data "flowers" for the jupyter notebook to work properly

 - The data need to comprised of 3 folders: test, train, validate